rkgIITBh/data-structures.github.io/HTML/splayTree.md

 Let us see how splaying helps in an extended example.
 We start with an extremely skewed initial tree consisting seven elements as in the figure below.
-It moves element 1 to the root, and the tree becomes more bushy than it was originally.
+Suppose we access element 1 in the tree below.
+Splaying moves element 1 to the root, and the tree becomes more bushy than it was originally.
 <p style="text-align:center">
  <img src="../images/splayExample2.png" alt="splaying example 2">
  </p>